Alexandrine Veigele

+Alexandrine Veigele (Alexandrine Veigelé; August 1840 – June 1913) was a French-born activist for vegetarianism and women's rights, later naturalised as a British citizen.
+After settling in London, she worked as a French teacher and became involved in the vegetarian movement after adopting the diet in 1888.

-Alexandrine Veigele (Note: Surname also spelled Veigelé or Veigelè.)
-(1840–1913) was a French activist for vegetarianism and women's rights.
-She settled in London, where she adopted vegetarianism in 1888 and joined the London Vegetarian Society.
-In 1895 she founded the Women's Vegetarian Union, the first vegetarian society established specifically for women, and served as its president.
-The organisation promoted dietary reform through cookery classes, lectures and social events, and associated abstention from meat with sobriety, philanthropy and women's domestic influence.
-Her daughter, Adrienne, was also active in the movement.
-Veigele additionally created a Vegetarian Depot and an employment agency for vegetarians, and later became a founder member of the Women's Progressive Union.
+In 1895 Veigele founded the Women's Vegetarian Union, a vegetarian society for women, and served as its first president.
+The union promoted dietary reform through cookery classes, lectures, social events and practical services, including a Vegetarian Depot and an employment agency for vegetarians.
+Veigele was also associated with the London Vegetarian Society and was a founder member of the Women's Progressive Union.
+Her daughter, Adrienne Veigele, was also active in vegetarian and women's organisations.

 Biography

 Early life

-Alexandrine Veigele was born in Paris in 1840.
+Alexandrine Veigele was born in Paris in August 1840.
 She later married John Veigele.
-They moved to London around 1867 with their daughter Adrienne.
-Her husband worked there as a tailor.
+In October 1866, the family moved to London with their daughter Adrienne, then aged five.
+Her husband worked as a tailor, and Veigele worked as a French teacher.
+Veigele experienced chronic illness for a number of years.

 Vegetarianism activism

 Veigele adopted vegetarianism in 1888 for economic and health reasons, after learning of the diet from a prospective boarder, Chandos Leigh Hunt Wallace.
+The Labour Annual reported that her health improved and that she was then able to work 16 to 18 hours a day.

-By the early 1890s she was active in the vegetarian movement, joining the London Vegetarian Society.
+By the early 1890s she was active in the vegetarian movement and joined the London Vegetarian Society.
+In 1898, she published Is Meat Eating Beneficial to Health?
+A Paddington Lady's Experience.